-How much tax you owe depends on your income, but the IRS allows you to claim deductions that reduce your income and the amount of tax you owe.
+How much tax you owe depends on your income, but the IRS allows you to claim deductions that reduce your taxable income and the amount of tax you ultimately owe.
 Keep reading to learn about the two main types of deductions and how they can help you reduce your tax bill.

 Taxpayers can use the standard deduction or take itemized deductions on their tax returns, but they can’t do both.
 The standard deduction is a set dollar amount that reduces a taxpayer’s taxable income.
 With the standard deduction, the taxpayer need not prove or calculate tax write-offs.
 The amount of the standard deduction is predetermined by the IRS and available to most taxpayers regardless of whether they qualify for any specific tax deductions.

 Itemized deductions require the taxpayer to selectively choose and calculate each deduction they qualify for.
 In some cases, the taxpayer must keep proof of the itemized tax deductions to claim them.
 Proof might include receipts for charitable contributions or a mileage log for business use of a car.
 The best deduction for you will depend on a number of factors.

 What Is the Standard Deduction Amount?